drugis/addis-core/docs/design/index.md

 ### Requirements ###

 This section elaborates on the requirements for the data management component, some of which will be from the perspective of an end-user, while others may be from the perspective of another software component interacting with the system or an organization wishing to make use of ADDIS 2.

-In general, we make a distinction between several types of record:

- - Datasets: user-created collections of studies and meta-data about those studies.
- - Extractions: user-provided information on existing objects, e.g. studies and systematic reviews.
- - ... **TODO**

 Note that not all functional requirements need to be satisfied by direct implementation in ADDIS.
 Some could also be achieved by interoperation with other systems.